opendocsg/slw-judgments-backfill/2012_SGHC_197/report.md

 128    To succeed in her claim against the second defendant in unjust enrichment and consequentially for restitution, the plaintiff must show that the second defendant was a party to or knew of the fraudulent conduct of the deceased or, that there such a want of probity on the part of the second

-defendant that it would be unconscionable for the latter to retain the assets that the deceased placed into the two BNP Trusts (see _Comboni Vincenzo & Anor v Shankar’s Emporium (Pte) Ltd_ [2007] 2 SLR(R) 1020 cited by both the plaintiff and the second defendant).
+defendant that it would be unconscionable for the latter to retain the assets that the deceased placed into the two BNP Trusts (see _Comboni Vincenzo & Anor v Shankar’s Emporium (Pte) Ltd_ <span class="citation">[2007] 2 SLR(R) 1020</span> cited by both the plaintiff and the second defendant).

 129    At this juncture, I can do no better than to refer to _Goff & Jones The Law of Restitution_ (7th Ed 2007 Sweet & Maxwell) on the three requirements to found a successful claim in unjust enrichment.
 They are (at p 16 para 1-016):